zavierand/neural-network-scratch/README.md

     \end{cases}
 $$

 As the neural network traverses the layers from the input -> hidden layers -> output our activation functions do change.
-Upon reach the output - 1 layer, the activation function used is called the "Softmax Activation function".
+Upon reach the $n - 1$ layer, the activation function used is called the "Softmax Activation function".
 Softmax can be expressed as the following function:

 $$
 p_i = \frac{\text{exp}(z_i)}{\sum_{j=1}^{n}\text{exp}(z_j)}
 $$

 Essentially, we just compute the expected values produced from the layer before and generate a probability distribution for the output layer, where we then return the max value of the distribution as our predicted guess, $\hat{y}$.

+### Activation Function Goal
+The goal of the an activation function is to add non-linearity to processing.
+Thinking about this intuitively, we use the following equation to propagate forward:

+$$
+\f_{w,b}(x) = w_1x_1 + w_2x_2 + ... + w_nx_n + b
+$$

+where $w$, are the weights and $b$ is the bias per neuron.

 ## Calculating Loss with our Error Function
 Thinking back to a linear regression model, we can calculate the loss of a neural network using *Cross Entropy Loss*.
 Cross entropy takes the true probability of an input, multiplying it by the log of it and takes the negative sum over all inputs.
 This is expressed as this formula: